Become a Foster Parent

 Most foster children are frightened and confused by the sudden loss of their parents.
 Some are angry about poor treatment they have received.
 Others may see a foster home as punishment.
 Even babies can be very irritable at first.
 All foster children have been traumatized in some way.
 But, these issues slowly improve as the child begins to trust you.
 You will have training and resources at Caritas to help you understand what your foster child has experienced and what you can do to make the child feel comfortable in your home.

-It’s similar to how children react to bringing a new baby home.
-It’s normal for kids to feel jealous of the time and attention you give to a new child.
-But, when you prepare your children for it, and make them an important part of it, they will accept and enjoy the child just as you will.
+It is typical for kids to feel jealous of the time and attention you give to a new child.
+But, when you prepare your children for fostering and make them an important part of it, they will accept and enjoy the child just as you will.